 Welcome to the latest instalment of the ‘The View’.
 Here we ask Reed & Mackay experts to share their ideas and insights around a topical issue affecting the business travel and event sectors and highlight solutions.
-As the EU confirmed the launch date for its much-delayed Entry-Exit System (EES), the introduction of the European Travel and Authorisation System (ETIAS) is now expected to be rolled at in the first half of 2025
+As the EU confirmed – and then delayed again – the launch date for its Entry-Exit System (EES), the introduction of the European Travel and Authorisation System (ETIAS) is now expected to follow and be rolled out once EES has launched.

 Reed & Mackay UK Operations Director Louise Wiggins explains how it will impact corporate travel.
-Plus, highlights how Reed & Mackay is supporting clients with its roll out.
+Plus, highlights how Reed & Mackay is supporting clients in the run up to its roll out.

 What is ETIAS?